Vishnu Vishal

 Vishal Kudawla (born 17 July 1984), known professionally as Vishnu Vishal, is an Indian actor and film producer in the Tamil film industry.
 After a brief career in cricket, he started his acting career in the year 2009 playing the lead role in the sports film Vennila Kabadi Kuzhu, winning acclaim for his portrayal.
-Vishnu won further acclaim for his role in Neerparavai (2012), portraying a fisherman.
-He rose to fame with the psychological thriller film, Ratsasan (2018).
+Vishnu won further acclaim for his role in Neerparavai (2012) and Mundasupatti (2014).
+He rose to fame with the psychological thriller film, Ratsasan (2018) and the sports comedy drama Gatta Kusthi (2022).

 Early life

 Vishal Kudawla was born on 17 July 1984 to Ramesh Kudawla, Director general of police of Tamil Nadu.
 He finished his schooling in Holy Cross Matriculation Higher Secondary School in Vellore.
 After completing his MBA in marketing from SRM Institute of Science and Technology, he went on to become a cricketer, playing in TNCA league games.
 However, a leg injury ended his cricket career and the actor noted that during the time he was bedridden, he started watching films and became interested in an acting career.
 His uncle had been a bit actor in Hindi films like Phool Bane Angaray (1991) and Gardish (1993) and he shaped Vishnu's interest in the industry.
 He entered the film industry with the stage name Vishnu to which he later added his birth name.